26 of the Top Winemakers In Tokaj

 Szepsy - István Szepsy Jr. (Mád; 52 hectares / 130 acres; [email protected]; +36 47 348 349)

-Perhaps the best-known winemaking family in all of Hungary, for many Szepsy means the pinnacle of Tokaj.
-István Szepsy, a brilliant winemaker and a talented businessman, set the direction for the entire wine region in post-Communist Hungary by making Tokaj’s first dry wines at the turn of the millennium and later by drawing attention to single-vineyard bottlings that highlight the differences across Tokaj's diverse volcanic soil.
+Perhaps the best-known winemaking family in all of Hungary, for many people Szepsy means the pinnacle of Tokaj.
+István Szepsy, a brilliant winemaker and a talented businessman, set the direction for the entire wine region in post-Communist Hungary when he made Tokaj’s first dry wines at the turn of the millennium and later by drawing attention to single-vineyard bottlings that highlight the differences across Tokaj's diverse soil types.

 Following a recent stroke, Szepsy has retired from the day-to-day operations and currently his son, István Szepsy Jr., the 16th generation in this winemaking family, is overseeing the winery.
 He is making Burgundy-style dry furmints – using new oak barrels and vineyard-specific bottlings – to demonstrate the furmint's aging potential.
 Both the 2018 Úrágya and 2017 Szent Tamás show great promise.
 Szepsy's aszús, which can retail for north of €600, are all-guns-blazing.
 "Why make a Ferrari with only three cylinders?" as he likes to say.